Ultimate Preamp vs DEQX

 Quote"2000 taps to the tweeter, 4000 taps to the midrange and 4000 taps to the bass"

-Really and all at 96kHz sample rate from first gen SHARC DSP's ??
-Somehow I don't think do ;)
+Really and all at 96kHz sample rate from a pair first gen SHARC DSP's ??
+Somehow I don't think so ;)

 ADSP21065L.png